soundpress/RulesOfNYC/docs/c19/index.rst

-   (5) A Driver must give the correct change to a Passenger who has paid the fare.
+   (5) A Driver must not ask a Passenger for a tip or indicate that a tip is expected or required.